 Meets in the Chapel on the fourth Tuesday of each month from 2.30 p.m. — 4 ish (lots of chat!)

 This is a non — denominational Fellowship, open to everyone, with a varied programme including visiting speakers, informal afternoons enjoying readings and poems and a summer afternoon in a member's garden and usually centered around a short act of worship.
 The afternoon ends with sandwiches, cakes, tea and chat around the Bring & Buy table.

 The STONE THURSDAY CLUB

-meeting in the Chapel on the second Thursday each month — 2 p.m.- 3.30 p.m.
+Meets in the Chapel on the second Thursday each month from 2 p.m. -- 3.30 p.m.

 ART FOR PLEASURE.
-If you enjoy drawing/painting and getting together with like-minded folk to practise, then come along to the Group.
-The usual meeting time is 2 pm. on Mondays, but for the latest details please ring Josie Brandon on 01296 748031 to check.
+If you enjoy drawing/painting and getting together with like minded folk to practice, then come along to the Group who meet in the Chapel on Monday afternoons from 1.30 p.m.
+Ring Josie Brandon for more details on 01296 748031.

 OPEN THE BOOK TEAM.
-This ecumenical team, including Chapel member Sue Spinks, Minister Keith Edwards is a standby member takes regular Assemblies in three local Schools.
+This ecumenical team including our Minister Keith Edwards and Chapel member Sue Spinks takes regular Assemblies in three local schools.
 The aim is to bring Bible stories and truths to the young people — to literally open the Book for them — using dramatic story-telling.
-Each Session consists of an introduction, a short drama and yes, we dress up appropriately! in which children are invited to take part, a sentence or two on how the story resonates in today's world, a word of prayer and a song to finish.
-Head teachers and teachers are helpful and children are very receptive.
-This is a really worthwhile activity — is your church involved?
-Details from Bible Society, who sponsor the initiative..
+Each Session consists of an introduction, a short drama in which children are invited to take part — and yes, we dress up appropriately — a sentence or two on how the story resonates in today's world.